WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ### How can I change the label of my receive address?

 You can change the label of your receive address in the right click menu by clicking `Change Label`, then type in the new label.
+This is useful for when a new party finds out this address is yours.
-This is useful for when you have generated a receiving address with a specific label, but then the cause for receiving is no longer present.
+Or when you have generated a receiving address with a specific label, but then the cause for receiving is no longer present.
 Take care with whom you have shared this address, because if you send it to several people, they might all send many coins to the same address.
 This is very bad for your privacy because of [address reuse](/why-wasabi/AddressReuse.md), and it confuses you with the labeling of each unique coin.